bekencorp/bk_idk/docs/bk7258/zh_CN/api-reference/bluetooth/single_ble.rst

-BLE APIs
+Single BLE APIs
 ================

 :link_to_translation:`en:[English]`

 .. important::

-   The BLE API v1.0 is the lastest stable BLE APIs.
-All new applications should use BLE API v1.0.
+   The Single BLE API v1.0 is the lastest stable Single BLE APIs.
+All new applications should use Single BLE API v1.0.

-BLE API Categories
+Single BLE API Categories
 ----------------------------

-Most of BLE APIs can be categoried as:
+Most of Single BLE APIs can be categoried as:

-Interface specific BLE APIs:
+Interface specific Single BLE APIs:
  - BLE common interface
  - BLE scan interface
  - BLE ADV interface